-In Bhagwant's Punjabi community, there is little awareness of dementia.
-After being diagnosed with Alzheimer's disease, Bhagwant stresses the importance of awareness and education in communities like hers, and why it's best to seek help if you're worried about dementia.
+After being diagnosed with Alzheimer's disease, Bhagwant stresses the importance of awareness and education in South Asian communities, and why it's best to seek help if you're worried about dementia.

 During the week, I go to a ladies’ group for Punjabi women in the community.